melnicka/Seth/README.md

 # Seth
 EVA's child.
-Implementing NEAT algorithm again, but this time by myself and in Rust.
+Implementing NEAT algorithm again, but this time all by myself and in Rust.